-How do I save my audio for use in other programs?
-Does saving a project (AUP file) do that?
+How do I save my audio for use in other applications?
+Does saving a project (AUP3 file) do that?

-An AUP file can only be saved and used in Audacity.
-It is just a small text file that tells Audacity how to work with the audio you see in the project window.
+An AUP3 file can only be saved and used in Audacity.
 It lets you resume working on that audio in Audacity at a later time if you need to.

 - WAV and AIFF are lossless files which you can also burn to an audio CD or use again for further editing.

 - MP3 and M4A/MP4 are lossy smaller files that are useful for portable music players or sending over the Internet.

 Before saving the exported file, click Export Audio Dialog to see if there are choices for the quality and size of the file.in the

 |If you have already saved an AUP file but now want to export an audio file, reopen that AUP using.
 If you saved the project recently, you can also find the project in the menu.|

 To learn more about working with AUP files, please see Audacity Projects.